slowernews/wisdom-tldr/chapters/chapter_1_self.md

 c.
 Be creative: Creativity conquers jealousy, envy, self-pity.
 It conquers worry.
 d.
 Gratitude

-don’t focus in productivity.
-productivity coach vs creativity coach. i hired a 23 year old coach. optimize for time and peace of mind.

-when you wake up, ensure that your morning is run by systems instead of feelings.« look at situations as systems. i help to create systems.
-This is because our minds are essentially accumulations of habits.

-fixing bad habits?
+- fixing bad habits?
 Kill Bad Habits With Mindfulness.
 Pay attention.
-Don’t judge
+Don’t judge.
 RAIN: Recognize, Accept, Investigate, Note

-First forget inspiration.
+- First forget inspiration.
 Habit is more dependable.
 Habit will sustain you whether you’re inspired or not.
 Habit is persistence in practice.” — Octavia Butler

-The Benefits of Habits
-Habits can mean we overshoot our goals.
+- Habits can mean we overshoot our goals.
 Habits are easy to complete.
 Habits are for life.
 Habits can compound.
-Habits can be as small as necessary
+Habits can be as small as necessary.
 Nothing will change your future trajectory like habits

-> *'Willpower isn’t just a skill.
-It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things.' -- Charles Duhigg*
 > *'Pain plus reflection equals progress.' -- Ray Dalio* -->